Article: What do the OEKO-TEX, European Flax, and GOTS certificates mean?

 Our products are certified Class I, which is the most stringent class and the only one deemed safe for babies.

 European Flax® certification: The EUROPEAN FLAX® label certifies traceability at every step of processing - from flax seed right through to the finished duvet cover.
 Certified European Flax® fibre is produced exclusively in France, Belgium, and the Netherlands—this is the natural habitat of flax where it can be cultivated without irrigation and with no pesticides or defoliants.
 Flax grown in other areas of the requires these chemical inputs to thrive, resulting in a significantly less eco-friendly and quality-wise inferior textile.

-The EUROPEAN FLAX® Charter, signed by all the Flax producers, guarantees local farming that respects the environment and commits to zero irrigation, GMO-free, and zero waste.
+The EUROPEAN FLAX® Charter, signed by all the Flax producers, guarantees local farming that respects the environment and commits to zero irrigation, zero GMO, and zero waste.
 Fibre extraction (scutching) is 100% mechanical meaning zero chemicals are used in the process.

 All work is done in compliance with the International Labour Organization (ILO).
 The ILO is devoted to promoting social justice and internationally recognized human and labor rights, pursuing its founding mission that social justice is essential to universal and lasting peace.

 Global Organic Textile Standard (GOTS): The Global Organic Textile Standard (GOTS) is the gold standard for the sustainable processing of textile made from organic fibers.
 It sets stringent environmental as well as social criteria throughout the entire organic textiles supply chain.
 All chemicals used in processing and manufacturing must meet strict ecological and toxicological criteria.
 Companies carrying the GOTS certificate agree to provide comprehensive data on their energy and water usage and are subject to regular inspections.
 Environmental criteria include: